jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 npm publish --access=public
 ```

 Check that your package appears on the npm website.
 You can either search for it from the homepage or visit https://www.npmjs.com/package/@your-username/jupyterlab_xkcd directly.
 If it doesn't appear, make sure you've updated the package name properly in the `package.json` and run the npm command correctly.
+Compare your work with the state of the reference project at the [06-prepare-to-publish tag](https://github.com/parente/jupyterlab_xkcd/tree/06-prepare-to-publish) for further debugging.

 ![Extension page on npmjs.com](xkcd_tutorial_npm.png)